Gustanol/Gustanol/README.md

 # 💫 About Me:
 - ✨ I'm interested in web and backend projects
 - 🌱 I’m currently learning TypeScript and Spring Boot framework
-- 💻 I like use Cisco Packet Tracer to build my own networks
+- 💻 I like to use Cisco Packet Tracer to build my own networks
 - 💬 Ask me about web development and networking
 - 🤝 I love to talk about code.
 Let's Discuss 😊